Syno: Structured Synthesis for Neural Operators: Canonicalization

 \textbf{Between two views.} Most redundancies exist between views because of the many primitive types.
 The key to their canonicalization is \emph{to apply expression simplification techniques}.
 In many tensor compilers such as Halide~\cite{ragan2013halide} and TVM~\cite{tvm}, expressions are simplified before analysis and lowering.
 In \sys, as our primitive definitions are based on coordinate expressions, we can similarly simplify the coordinate expressions corresponding to the (sub)pGraph consisting of view primitives, and the fully simplified expression gives the canonical form.
 For example, the aforementioned \cref{fig:canon}(a) is one such example, where the right side is simplified and thus canonical, corresponding to the rule that a \prim{Merge} cannot be above a \prim{Split}.

 We design expression simplification in \sys by referring to Halide's term rewrite system (TRS)~\cite{newcomb2020verifying}.
 TRS sequentially substitutes the terms in an AST from bottom to top with pattern matching in expressions, in order to obtain the simplified form~\cite{newcomb2020verifying}.
+In \sys, rather than actually rewriting the pGraph, canonicalization is applied on-the-fly when we add new primitives to the partial pGraph, by discarding candidates that create uncanonical forms (so we need not worry about the termination of rewrites).
 In our pGraph, each coordinate (edge) is like an AST node.
 We treat the bottom outputs of a subgraph as wildcards and match the top input expressions against the patterns.
 Again look at \cref{fig:canon}(a).
 The bottom outputs are marked as \texttt{[\#0, \#1]}.
 Then the substitution can be formulated as \texttt{[(C*\#0+\#1)/(B*C), (C*\#0+\#1)\%(B*C)]} \texttt{->} \texttt{[\#0/B, C*(\#0\%B)+\#1]}, which is a pattern-matching-based rewrite rule.
 To choose the canonical (i.e., ``simplest'') form among equivalent expressions, we empirically define simplicity as removing parentheses as much as possible by applying distribution laws of multiplication, division, and modulo.
 We can see \cref{fig:canon}(a) removes one level of parentheses.
 Following this approach, we derive a series of rewriting rules involving multiple primitives.